Home

 Cell: B10

-In cell B10, identify the absolute numerical revenue value of the 2nd best performer.
+In cell B10, return the revenue value for the second-best performer.

 Tactical Arena